Top Ten Issues You Need To Know About Family Law Litigation

 - Court orders made by the Court are enforceable and this provides some certainty to the resolution of financial issues and children’s issues arising from a break down in a relationship, leading to family law litigation.
 Court orders are enforced in the Court.

-- Where there is real concern in regard to the parenting of the children an Independent Children’s Lawyer can be appointed by the Court to solely look after the children’s interests.
+- Where there is a real concern in regard to the parenting of the children an Independent Children’s Lawyer can be appointed by the Court to solely look after the children’s interests.
 An Independent Children’s Lawyer is funded by Legal Aid although the parties may be requested to contribute to a small degree to the costs of the children’s lawyer.
-The children’s lawyer has the ability to obtain relevant information from doctors, hospitals, schools and other sources.
+The children’s lawyer has the ability to obtain relevant information from doctors, hospitals, schools, and other sources.
 As well a Family Report may be prepared at the request of the children’s lawyer.
 The Court can also order a Family Report without the appointment of a children’s lawyer.
 The Report Writer will then interview the parties with the children if that is appropriate and present a detailed report with recommendations for a resolution of parenting issues.
 The Judge hearing the matter will make his or her own assessment of those recommendations.
 The information obtained by the Independent Children’s Lawyer reduces the costs of the parties personally obtaining such documentation and information.

-- There is a requirement in relation to parenting matters for the parties to attend a mediation prior to the institution of proceedings in the Court unless there is some element of urgency in bring this application.
+- There is a requirement in relation to parenting matters for the parties to attend a mediation prior to the institution of proceedings in the Court unless there is some element of urgency in bringing this application.
 The Federal Government has set up Family Relationship Centres which provide this mediation service without cost to the parties.
 This is a very valuable means of resolving parenting issues or if not reaching a resolution of minimising the matters which then go to the Court.

 - An application for divorce can be filed 12 months after the date of separation.
 The parties have 12 months after the order for divorce is made by the Court to resolve financial issues otherwise leave of the Court must be obtained.
-It is a no fault divorce application.
+It is a no-fault divorce application.